-Vermont’s working landscape and the economic vitality of our downtowns and villages set Vermont apart from other states.
-Our compact centers also enable us to meet other important state goals: such as helping save energy by providing transportation choices other than driving, and offering vibrant spaces for small businesses.
-A variety of regulatory programs and financial incentives help us maintain our distinctive character – with a healthy environment alongside vibrant communities.
-These programs should be protected, and in some instances, strengthened.
+Vermonters have long worked to maintain a vital working landscape and thriving downtowns and villages.
+These compact centers also enable us to meet other important state goals, including helping save energy by providing transportation choices, offering vibrant spaces for small businesses, and providing an appealing setting and variety of housing choices for people of all stages of their lives.
+A variety of regulatory programs and financial incentives help us maintain our healthy environment alongside vibrant communities.
+These programs should be protected, and in some cases, strengthened.